International Family Law Chambers

 ANSWER:

-This is a new approach to family law brought over from the USA and pioneered in England by Resolution.
+This is a new approach to family law born in the USA and pioneered in England by Resolution.
+Lawyers in many countries now offer this service as an alternative to litigation.
 Couples, their lawyers and other professionals work together in roundtable meetings to negotiate agreements to resolve financial and other issues without contested Court proceedings.
 Collaborative family lawyers undergo special training to develop the skills to negotiate for their clients away from the court room.

 print this page